grodansparadis/vscp-works-qt/README.md

   git checkout development
 ```

-This source is by default expected to be in a folder on the same level as the vscp-works-qt project.
+This source is by default expected to be in a folder on the same directory level as the cloned vscp-works-qt project.
 But you can use another location and set the path to this folder with *-DVSCP_PATH="path to vscp folder"* when issuing cmake for vscp-works-qt.

 For now the *development branch* is needed for the vscp project.
 This is temporary.